navirobayo/venom/README.md

 - Push your code to the _dev_ branch

-- You chat with us via [discord](https://discord.com/invite/M4wTh36A3N)
+- You can chat with us via [discord](https://discord.com/invite/M4wTh36A3N)

 - Enjoy the process, it's all about having fun.